grafana/grafana/docs/sources/dashboards/previews.md

 {{< figure src="/static/img/docs/dashboards/previews-service-account.png" max-width="950px" >}}

 Service accounts are created per organization.
-They are visible in the service account configuration tab, and their names follow `dashboard-previews-crawler-{organization_id}` convention.
+They are visible in the service account configuration tab, and use the following naming convention: `dashboard-previews-crawler-{organization_id}`.

 ### Preview visibility